mircealungu/reconstruction/2_Abstraction.md

 # Knowledge Inference / Abstraction

-[Symphony...](./papers/deursen-symphony.pdf) (Sec.
-6.2): "The reconstructor creates the target view by ...
+[Symphony...](./papers/deursen-symphony.pdf), when talking about knowledge inference (Sec.
+6.2) mentions: *"The reconstructor creates the target view by ...*

 - **condensing the low-level details ** of the source view, and
 - **abstracting them** into architectural information.